dennyzhang/terraform_jenkins_digitalocean/README.md

    * [Basic Intro](#basic-intro)
    * [Create VM With pures bash](#create-vm-with-pures-bash)
    * [Create VM With Jenkins job](#create-vm-with-jenkins-job)

+# What For?
+- Define Jenkins job to create and provision digitalocean VMs by terraform
+- Customize the machine flavor and also attached volume
+- Support users to scp a script folder to VM, then run them with one enforced convention

 # Create VM With pures bash
 - 1 Prepare parameters